currentsmms-kd/spelling-stars/LIST_ID_FIX_IMPLEMENTATION.md

   - If exactly one list is found, sets that `list_id` on the record (enriched)
   - If zero lists match, marks as `failed=true` with `last_error='Missing list_id; cannot infer (word not in any list)'`
   - If multiple lists match, marks as `failed=true` with `last_error='Missing list_id; cannot infer (word in multiple lists)'`
+  - **Network/Supabase errors during enrichment:** Updates `last_error` but does NOT mark as `failed`, allowing retry during sync
+  - Enrichment is retried during sync for attempts with missing `list_id` via `inferListIdForAttempt()` helper
+  - Only permanently fails for non-unique or missing list mappings (data integrity issues)
   - Failed attempts are visible in Sync Status UI and can be manually resolved by parents
 - New queued attempts will always include `list_id` going forward